Sport in the Dominican Republic: Baseball

-Between 1955 and 1980 there were 49 players from the Dominican Republic who played in the MLB.
+Between 1955 and 1980 there were 49 players from the Dominican Republic who played in MLB.
 However, in the 1980s hundreds of players started coming to the United States as there became "working relationships between North American and Dominican teams."
 The first great pitcher from the Dominican Republic who starred in the United States was Juan Marichal who is nicknamed the "Dominican Dandy".
-He began his playing career in the MLB in 1960 after he was signed from the Dominican Republic by the San Francisco Giants.
+He began his playing career in MLB in 1960 after he was signed from the Dominican Republic by the San Francisco Giants.
 The first great hitter from the Dominican Republic was Felipe Alou who hit 206 career home runs.
-Free agency in the MLB, which began in 1976, and the rise of baseball academies in the Dominican Republic have changed Dominican Baseball.
-For years, owners of traditional Dominican teams have been underpaying their players, however since the salary of Major League Baseball players has gone up dramatically players who once played in the Dominican Winter Baseball League are no longer playing and instead, trying to sign contracts with teams from the MLB.
+Free agency in MLB, which began in 1976, and the rise of baseball academies in the Dominican Republic have changed Dominican baseball.
+For years, owners of traditional Dominican teams have been underpaying their players; however, since the salary of Major League Baseball players has gone up dramatically, players who once played in the Dominican Winter Baseball League are no longer playing and instead trying to sign contracts with teams from MLB.

 Historian Alan Klein wrote in his book Sugarball, "Nothing typifies the new direction of Dominican baseball as much as the baseball academy, an institution rooted in the increased presence and benevolent paternalism of North American baseball interests in the country."
 The first baseball academy in the Dominican Republic was built in 1977 by Ralph Avila.
-In his description of baseball academies in the Dominican Republic, Alan Klein wrote "What the academy does in working with the Dominican players goes beyond teaching baseball skills.
+In his description of baseball academies in the Dominican Republic, Klein wrote "What the academy does in working with the Dominican players goes beyond teaching baseball skills.
 They teach career preparation, socialization and how to cope with the cultural changes they will face in the United States."
 Campo Las Palmas is the best is the best-run academy on the island and it is owned by the Los Angeles Dodgers.

 The Dominican Republic has its own baseball league, the Dominican Winter Baseball League, which runs its season from October to January.
 It comprises six teams: Águilas Cibaeñas (Cibao Eagles), Estrellas Orientales (Eastern Stars), Gigantes del Cibao (Cibao Giants), Leones del Escogido (Chosen Lions), Tigres del Licey (Licey Tigers), and Toros del Este (Eastern Bulls).
 The league started in 1956 when the Dominican League switched from playing in the summers to playing in the winters.
 Many MLB and minor league players play in the Dominican League during their own off-season.
 However, as of late the league has struggled financially as "more of the established native players sit out and too many of the reinforcements fail to last the season.
 Attendance is down and the country's economic crisis has intruded the parks."